Marriage of Priem: The court allowed the wife child support but decided against spousal support because of the evidence of her abusive behaviour.

 FACTS: Parties married in 1999 and separated in 2010, having had two children (Cs).
 H was ordered to pay W $10,000/mo. unallocated support and $20,000 attorney fees.
 H agreed to pay guideline child support (c/s), but opposed spousal support (s/s), alleging 10-yr. history of W’s “erratic and abusive behavior, including the commission of several acts of domestic violence.”
 H alleged that W’s acts had generated 19 written police reports, 5 arrests, 3 criminal convictions, 3 criminal protective orders, one civil TRO, and 3 probationary periods.
 W was then on probation as a result of a 5/08 conviction, and there was a criminal protective order currently in effect.

 Trial ct. ordered $14,602/mo. c/s and noted that W’s 5/08 conviction created a rebuttable presumption under Family Code section 4325; W had “presented little in the way of mitigation” towards rebutting the presumption.
-Thus, court found an award of s/s would be inappropriate.
-W appealed, arguing the 5/08 conviction was the result of a nolo contendere plea and Penal Code section 1016 precluded it as the predicate offense under section 4325.
+Thus, the court found an award of spousal support would be inappropriate.
+W appealed, arguing the 5/08 conviction was the result of a nolo contendere plea and Penal Code section 1016 precluded it as the predicate offence under section 4325.
 Court of Appeal affirmed.

 HELD: A DV conviction resulting from a nolo contendere plea may be the basis for a finding of domestic abuse triggering a presumption against spousal support.

 Marriage of Priem: Adverse Impact of Criminal Conviction on Spousal Support